 Riding a motorcycle can be fun, exhilarating, and for some, practical.
 A motorcycle is cheaper to buy, maintain, and keep full of gas than a car.
 Getting around on a bike can be enjoyable and a real money saver.
 But there is a downside: motorcycles can be dangerous and put your life and health at risk.
 Even if you take a safe cycling course, observe all traffic rules, and ride with extreme care, you could be involved in a serious accident.
-Motorcycle accidents, contrary to popular belief, are not the fault of the biker in a majority of cases; a large percentage of accidents are caused by a driver of a car or truck.
+Motorcycle accidents, contrary to popular belief, are not the fault of the biker in a majority of cases; a large percentage of collisions are caused by car or truck accidents.
 It is the biker, however, who usually suffers the brunt of the damage from the crash.

 Your Right to Compensation for Damages